Karma-1710/Convin_Backend_Internship_Task/README.md

              ]
           }
 5. Balance Sheet
-      - GET /api/balance-sheet/  (Protected Route - Bearer Token required, Copy the Access token and paste it into Authorization Tab inside Token)
+      - GET /api/balance-sheet/  (Protected Route - Bearer Token required, Copy the Access token and paste it into Authorization Tab inside Token.
+Click on Send and Download option from dropdown of Send button in Postman)

 6. User Expenses
       - GET /api/user/current-user-expenses/  (Protected Route - Bearer Token required, Copy the Access token and paste it into Authorization Tab inside Token)